nnthach/SE-Certificate/README.md

 ## 🌟 Introduction

 I am proud to showcase two significant certifications that reflect my commitment to continuous learning and professional development in web design and programming.
 The first is a Web Design Certificate from Coursera, where I gained comprehensive knowledge about creating user-friendly and visually appealing websites.
-The second certificate is in HTML & CSS from F8, led by Nguyen Ngoc Thach, which provided me with a solid foundation in web development, focusing on structuring and styling web pages effectively.
+The second certificate is in HTML & CSS from F8, which provided me with a solid foundation in web development, focusing on structuring and styling web pages effectively.
 These certifications have equipped me with the essential skills to build modern and responsive web applications.

 ## 1. Web Design Certificate from Coursera
 ![alt text](images/Coursera_WebDesign.jpg)